theokeist/wmaker/doc/GLASS_AND_MODERN_UI_NOTES.md

 framebuffer.
 To make the most of that compositor:

-1. **Autostart guidance** – recommend launching a compositor (e.g., `picom`) via `~/GNUstep/Library/WindowMaker/autostart` so it runs alongside Window Maker.
+1. **Autostart guidance** – recommend launching a compositor (e.g., `picom`) via `~/GNUstep/Library/WindowMaker/autostart` or by selecting it in the Animations & Effects panel so it runs alongside Window Maker and applies the bundled shadow template.
 2. **Premultiplied surfaces** – ensure wrlib returns buffers flagged as premultiplied alpha and offer helpers that upload them to XRender pictures for reuse across widgets.